NCAR/tiegcm/doc/userguide/glossary.rst

      command-line options.
 There are several run_xxxxx shell scripts there demonstrating how to make benchmark runs.

+   tgcmdata
+     A directory path to start-up and other input data files required for running the model.
+This should be on a large temporary disk.  tgcmdata is a csh variable optionally specified in the :term:`job script`.
+If not specified, the job script will use the :term:`TGCMDATA` environment variable.
+     See also :ref:`job script shell variables <jobscript>`.

-   TGCMDATA
+   env var TGCMDATA
-     A unix environment variable that refers to the :term:`datadir`.
+     A linux environment variable that refers to the :term:`tgcmdata`.
 This environment variable may be used when referring to data files in the namelist read file, e.g., "GPI_NCFILE = `$TGCMDATA/gpi_xxxxx.nc`".
 See :ref:`namelist read files <namelist>`.